Finding Nemo poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Marlin and Coral admire their new home at the reef and their hundreds of eggs, dreaming of their future family.
 Marlin is optimistic and playful, joking about naming all the children..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 10 minutes when After Marlin embarrasses Nemo at school by calling him "not ready" for the drop-off, Nemo rebels by swimming out to touch "the butt" (boat).
 He is captured by divers and taken away as Marlin screams his name helplessly..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.